Satellile/yara/readme.md

 By default, 'melatonin' will have Windows sleep after 30 minutes of inactivity.
 You can customize this length in the config file.

+Please note: this command changes your Windows OS sleep settings.
+If you run `yara caffeine` only, your computer will not go to sleep, even when `yara` isn't running.

 ## Halt Terminal Until Queue Is Empty